Berti Vogts: Azerbaijan

 In April 2008, he was appointed manager of Azerbaijan, on a two-year contract.
-In December 2009, he extended his contract with AFFA until the end of qualifying for UEFA Euro 2012, after successful results.
-In March 2014, Vogts was appointed by Jürgen Klinsmann as a special advisor to the United States, for the 2014 World Cup.
+In December 2009, he extended his contract with AFFA until the end of qualifying for Euro 2012, after successful results.

 In October 2014, he resigned from his position as Azerbaijan manager, after a 6–0 defeat against Croatia.
 Azerbaijan had lost all of their first three matches in UEFA Euro 2016 qualifying Group H. Under Vogts, Azerbaijan had some poor results, not being able to win against second string sides, forcing Vogts to face major criticism from local supporters and the media.

 United States

+In March 2014, Vogts was appointed by Jürgen Klinsmann as a special advisor to the United States, for the 2014 World Cup.

-In March 2015, Vogts was appointed by the United States national team as a technical advisor.
-After the dismissal of Jürgen Klinsmann, Vogts' employment also ended.
+Vogts was appointed as a technical advisor in March 2015.
+After the dismissal of Klinsmann, Vogts' employment also ended.